tugrul512bit/CompressedTerrainCache/README.md

 - Todo: As a last layer of compression, CUDA-compressible-memory is applied to the output.
 - Todo: Uses curve-fitting (of player positions in time) to predict player movement on the 2D terrain and starts prefetching the required future tiles while distributing the streaming latency on multiple frames as a low-latency solution.
 - Todo: Dynamic parallelism + variable-sized tiles are employed to optimize for unbalanced workloads (such as some tiles doing more decoding with more threads)
+- Todo: Aggregated decoding + vectorized device-memory access per thread.
+- Todo: Offload more of calculations to the shared-memory lookup-tables.

-When actively streaming edge tiles of visible range from unified memory and using 2D caching for interior (automatic cache-miss or hit handling):
+When actively streaming edge tiles of visible range from unified memory and using 2D caching for interior tiles:

 (1 byte per terrain element, PCIE v5.0 x16 lanes, RTX5070)
 ![Screenshot](https://github.com/tugrul512bit/CompressedTerrainCache/blob/master/benchmark.png)